mandiwise/prisma-apollo-seed/README.md

 The API will be accessible on [localhost:4000/graphql](http://localhost:4000/graphql).

 Nodemon will automatically reload the `app` container on changes when working in the `development` environment.
-Be sure to re-deploy Prisma if you make changes to the Prisma schema in `prisma/datamodel.prisma`.
+Be sure to re-deploy Prisma if you make changes to the Prisma schema in `prisma/datamodel.prisma` or the config in `prisma/prisma.yml`.

+_This must be done in both local and production environments when changes are made to these files!_

 ## Prisma Authentication